understructure/deep-learning-notes/README.md

 A simple trask for this course

-Hyperparameters - high-level tuning paramaters of the network, helps determine:
+Hyperparameters - high-level tuning parameters of the network, helps determine:

 - how fast model runs
 - # of hidden layers